 You can continue doing the things you love on your own, and make special time to introduce new activities better suited to your dog’s aging body.
 You may even consider buying a dog stroller so you can still enjoy your time running together.

 The trick to exercising older dogs is to avoid falling out of an exercise routine that can cause your pet to stiffen up and gain weight.
-Finding the right balance of exercise and rest will ensure your older pet enjoys a happy active life into their senior years.
+With guidance from your vet, you can find the right balance of exercise and rest to ensure your older pet enjoys a happy active life well into their senior years!